harveypekar/mobile/docs/course.md

 ## Evaluation

-Evaluation of this course is a bit complicated, as you will be graded on 4 seperate things:
+Evaluation of this course is a bit complicated, as you will be graded on 4 separate things:

 1. Your pitch
 2. Your presentation
 3. Your report
-4. Your defence
+4. Your defense

 This might be confusing, as the app you've made doesn't seem to be covered by any of these.
 Don't be fooled.
-All of these evaluations are testing whether you've thought about the application you're going to / have been implemeting.
-The reasoning behind evaluating like this is simple: if you are employed as a mobile developer, you will almost always have no more than a handful of technical (programming) collegues, or even none at all.
+All of these evaluations are testing whether you've thought about the application you're going to / have been implementing.
+The reasoning behind evaluating like this is simple: if you are employed as a mobile developer, you will almost always have no more than a handful of technical (programming) colleagues, or even none at all.
 This means that you would interface with non-technical people a lot, which means explaining the work you have, or are going to do.
 While you've already have learned some of these skills in another course, this time you will propose/defend the work you have actually done / will actually do.

 ### Pitch

 You will write a pitch document for your app.
-A pitch is basically a proposal.
+A pitch is basically a proposal for something that needs to be made, and it aims to receive approval or funding.
 A common pitch is the "elevator pitch".
 This is a 30 second talk, meant to sell an idea for an app.
 Basically, you're trying to convince someone that your idea is good, often with the idea that it's worth investing in.
 Another would be a "statement of work", which propose any kind of work done by one company for another.
 This can be several pages, or several hundreds of pages.
 The proposal you will write lies somewhere at the short end.
 The minimum is one full page (A4).
 The limit of length would be 2 A4 pages.
 Your proposal should contain the following sections:

 #### Description